A Javascript CSS3 Selector and Matcher not using XPath

 The original SLICKSPEED TEST courtesy of the Mootools team.

-Numbers doesn't always show the truth, however great job.
+Numbers doesn't always show the truth, however great tool.

-Despite being a W3C CSS specification, as of today, "document order" is not implemented in most frameworks/libraries.
+Despite being a W3C CSS specification, "document order" was not implemented in most frameworks/libraries until 2009.

 NWMatcher has been the first selector engine to implement "document ordered" result sets.
 This is really important to extract document TOC's or serialize submitted form fields.
-Currently, it seems the only other selector engine implementing "document ordered" is Dean Edwards Base2 (that I am aware of) Some unit tests in Prototype and jQuery had to be modified to account for "document order".
+Some unit tests in Prototype and jQuery had to be modified to account for "document order".

 Why another one ?